 Some elder abuse cases involve only a single plaintiff.
 However, since nursing homes are large establishments, it is extremely common for there to be multiple victims of abuse.
 When this occurs, a nursing home lawsuit may be expanded into a class action lawsuit and involve many plaintiffs who were similarly injured.

-If an elder has been abused in a nursing home, we would like to hear about it.
-If some nursing homes consider it to be in their financial interest to cut corners when it comes to the well-being of the elderly, then the only way to counterbalance that is by making them pay for any abuse through aggressive litigation on behalf of the elderly.
+If an elder has been abused in a nursing home, we want to hear about it.
+If some nursing homes consider it to be in their financial interest to cut corners when it comes to the well-being of the elderly, the best way to counterbalance that is by making them pay for any abuse through aggressive litigation on behalf of the elderly.

 TorkLaw is dedicated to protecting the elderly against nursing home abuse.
 No matter who was responsible, our firm will fight on behalf of victims and their families to hold those responsible accountable.
-Our goal is not just proper compensation, but also to send a strong message to abusers of the elderly that their behavior will not be tolerated, and to get justice for you and your family.
+Our goal is not just proper compensation, but also to send a strong message to abusers of the elderly that their behavior will not be tolerated, and to help you and your family receive justice.

 Don’t guess about your legal rights or whether you have a case against a nursing home or assisted living facility.
 Contact us for a free consultation (888) 845-9696.